montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 Root folder
 ===========

+- `.gitattributes`: git-specific file that specifies which large files should be handled by GitHub's LFS system (namely `.rds` files).
 - `.gitignore`: standard file in git repositories to specify which files should not be tracked.
 - `2021_sp13_cortex_stage2.Rproj`: Use this to launch an R project from